skip to content

 Cloud mesoscale organization is crucial in determining cloud response to climate change, especially in the tropical region.
 Self-supervised machine learning (MLSV) method applied to satellite data successfully classifies cloud regimes in the trades during the EUREC4A campaign (Chatterjee et al., 2023).
 However, it still does not exploit the information from different observing geometries, like ship-based profiling observations.
 Model studies show that the evaporation of precipitation can play a crucial role in cold pool development, altering cloud spatial patterns and organization.
 We suggest preparing precipitation's evaporation rate (ER) measured from ship-based observations (Acquistapace et al., 2021) as input for MLSV.
 We will calculate ER by applying the method described by Tridon et al., 2017.
 First, we will use the mean cloud ER to understand better cloud regimes obtained using only satellite data.
 Finally, we will test the feasibility of including such data as input for the MLSV algorithm, hopefully revealing a new potential extension of the MLSV method that could benefit various applications and diverse scientific goals in intelligent methods for earth sciences.

-KPA 008 (started)
+KPA 008 (started and extended)

 Dr. Yannick Bussweiler - GeoMuseum